-- employment records, except where a currently enrolled student is employed as a result of his or her status as a student: - records of a physician, psychologist, or other recognized professional made or used only for treatment purposes and available only to persons providing treatment (while not education records, these records are subject to FERPA); - records that contain only information relating to a person's activities after that person is no longer a student at the University: - financial information submitted by parents(s)/guardian(s); - · directory information not restricted by the student; and - confidential letters and recommendations placed in the student's record if the student has waived in writing his or her right to inspect those letters and recommendations.
-Students may revoke such a waiver at a later time, but the revocation must be in writing and is only effective with respect to actions occurring after the revocation.
+employment records, except where a currently enrolled student is employed as a result of his or her status as a student:

+- records of a physician, psychologist, or other recognized professional made or used only for treatment purposes and available only to persons providing treatment (while not education records, these records are subject to FERPA); - records that contain only information relating to a person's activities after that person is no longer a student at the University; - financial information submitted by parents(s)/guardian(s); - · directory information not restricted by the student; and - confidential letters and recommendations placed in the student's record if the student has waived in writing his or her right to inspect those letters and recommendations.
+Students may revoke such a waiver at a later time, but the revocation must be in writing and is only effective with respect to actions occurring after the revocation. - Grades on peer-reviewed papers/assignments before they are collected and recorded by the teacher.